Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
                             Paths of the TSS files.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
-                            Paths of the transcriptome fils.
+                            Paths of the transcript gff files.
       --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
                             If the paths of terminator files are assigned here, this function will also apply terminator to detect